nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/chapters/honey-rae-put.md

 1. If everything succeeds, switch the method to `GET` in Postman, and submit that request.
 Check the response body to make sure that the ticket was updated correctly.
 You should also see the details of the employee that was assigned!

 ### Algorithmic reasoning  ✍️
 The explanation of how this particular endpoint works has been omitted intentionally.
 Write an explanation of how it works, step by step, for yourself.
-You can look at the other explanations in for this project for inspiration.
+You can look at the other explanations in this project for inspiration.
 Once you think you're done, ask an instructor to go over your explanation with you.

 ## Creating a custom endpoint to complete a ticket